 Help improve our service

 We welcome both positive and negative feedback, as it helps us develop and improve our property management service.
 Please get in touch or complete our online feedback form.

 Factoring is a service provided by a property management company who act on behalf of owner-occupiers or shared owners to maintain areas that have a common interest to an excellent standard and then apportion the cost of the repairs to owners.
 Areas of common interest are the building structure, roofs, close and backcourt.

 Your Deed of Condition is a legal document and details your responsibility and rights towards common repairs also known as a “burden”.
 Within the Deeds there might also be information regarding the management of the common areas such as the obligations and duties of the factor.
 The Deeds should also define the procedures for dealing with repairs and routine maintenance, provision for insurance, and explains the procedures for the factor to recover any outstanding debts.

 Owners are expected to keep their property and communal areas well maintained.
-Owners are also expected to pay for common repairs, a deposit and a management fee for their factoring services.
+Owners are also expected to pay for common repairs and a management fee for their factoring services.
+You may be asked to pay a deposit towards common repairs.
 When you leave your deposit will be refunded and the new owner takes over your responsibilities.